derdanielb/webengi/README.md

-# webengi
+# Web Engineering
-some university assignments
+some university assignments for course 'web engineering'